ghga-de/ghga/services/dcs/README.md

 # Download Controller Service

-a GA4GH DRS compliant service for delivering files from S3 encrypted according to the GA4GH Crypt4GH standard.
+a GA4GH DRS-compliant service for delivering files from S3 encrypted according to the GA4GH Crypt4GH standard.

 ## Description